-See Creating FortiClient installers on page 143 for details on creating an installer.
+See Creating FortiClient installers on page 142 for details on creating an installer.

-With this configuration, when an upgrade is available, FortiClient downloads it directly from the FortiClient EMS server.
-Offline FortiClients remain without the upgrade until they contact the FortiClient EMS server.
+With this configuration, when an upgrade is available, FortiClient downloads it directly from FortiClient EMS.
+Offline FortiClients remain without the upgrade until they contact FortiClient EMS.

 - 1. Go to Endpoint Profiles > Manage Profiles, and click the Add button. - 2.
 In the Profile Name box, enter a name for the profile. - 3.
 On the Deployment tab, enable FortiClient Deployment. - 4.
 Beside Assign an, click Installer. - 5.
 From the Installer dropdown list, select the desired installer, or use the Create a New Installer button. - 6.
 Configure the profile as desired, then click Save Profile.